-Huntsman Lake is managed by the Inland Fisheries Service (IFS) as a Premium Wild Trout Fishery.
-An initial stocking of wild brown trout has supplemented the natural population.
-It is envisaged that natural recruitment will sustain the population. sheltered location and lower elevation will provide an alternative to the highland lakes.
+Huntsman Lake is an exciting fishery for Tasmanian anglers.
+The IFS manages the lake as a wild trout fishery.
+It has a large population of fish in the 300 - 400 mm size range.
+The lake is attractive to both boat and shore based anglers particularly early and late in the season when the sheltered location and lower elevation provide an alternative to the highland lakes.
 Good shores for wading are at Paynes Landing and McNeill Bay.
-The forested southern shores should provide good beetle falls during summer.
+The forested southern shores provide good beetle falls during summer.

-Brushy Lagoon is a family fishery with easy access and lower altitude making it a comfortable fishery for all methods year round.
+Brushy Lagoon is a family fishery with easy access and lower altitude making it a comfortable location for all methods year round.
 The chance to catch fish is enhanced through regular stocking to maintain populations.
 The dam wall is a popular location with shore based anglers.
 This water is ideal for small boats.

 At Four Springs Lake wading anglers should be wary of sudden changes in depth in parts of the lake.
 All methods of angling can be productive including fly fishing, spinning and set rod bait fishing.
 All shores are accessible for wading and fishing from a boat is popular in open water.
 Early in the season bait fishing is popular in deeper water on the western shore and off the dam wall whilst trolling and drift spinning also account for good catches.
-Fly fishing with woolly worms and matuka patterns throughout the lake can be productive.
-During
+Fly fishing with woolly worms and nymph patterns throughout the lake can be productive.
+During the spring and summer weed growth restricts fishing from the shore and trolling.
+Fly-fishing can be productive particularly from a boat.
+Recommended dry fly patterns include duns, red spinner, caenids and caddis.
+Wet flies such as mudeyes and nymphs are also favoured.